Upcycle Your Old Blue Jeans into Awesome Denim Yarn for Crochet, Knitting or Weaving into Denim Rugs, Purses and more

 There are several different methods for making a denim rag rug.
 One option is to make a braided rug by sewing braided strands of denim yarn together.

-Secondly, you can also crochet or knit the strips into a rug.
-A third option is weaving the denim strips.
-And finally, the denim yarn can be used for latch hooking a rug.
+And finally, this yarn can be used for latch hooking a rug.
 Here’s an article which shows you several techniques for making a denim rag rug.

 And if you’re interested in making TShirt yarn, check out my new tutorial